 Step 3: Collect your test samples

 After registering your test kit, you can collect your stool sample.
-Viome provides you with a stool collection paper that you attach to the toilet.
+Viome provides you with two identical stool collection papers.
+One of these papers is a spare, in case you need it.
+Simply adhere one of the collection papers to the toilet so that the paper stretches loosely across the bowl and doesn’t droop near the water.
 Following the instructions, deposit your stool onto the paper and then use the scoop to transfer one pea-sized amount of your stool to the tube.
 You then seal it and shake it.
 You can place the paper in the toilet and flush it after a few minutes.

 If you ordered the Health Intelligence test, then you’ll also need to collect a blood sample.
 You must fast for eight hours before collection, so the company advises you to collect your sample early in the morning, not long after you wake up, and before consuming anything other than water.